Our Promise: To organizations seeking to truly make a difference, we partner to create healthy, resilient and innovative workplaces.

 As experienced professionals who have led and/or advised complex organizations in the art of capacity building, we know that our goal to make a difference each day will drive our success and that of our clients.

-Simpson Van Oot & Associates, LLC d/b/a The Difference Leadership Group was founded in 2017 by Dr. Robert E. Simpson, Jr,. and Peter D. Van Oot, Esq.
-Rob and Pete have collaborated together for the past decade advising Boards and Executive Leadership Teams on strategic leadership and organizational governance, including presentations at numerous regional and national conferences on how boards and leaders can and must make a difference in the organizations they serve.
+The Difference Leadership Group was founded in 2017 by Dr. Robert E. Simpson, Jr, following a career as a healthcare executive advising Boards and Executive Leadership Teams on strategic leadership and organizational governance, including presentations at numerous regional and national conferences on how boards and leaders can and must make a difference in the organizations they serve.

 The DLG team and its outside collaborators bring significant experience in leadership, executive coaching, board governance, marketing, branding, strategic planning, and policy advocacy to organizations with the focus on making a difference in the outcomes that these organizations are seeking in the implementation of their mission, purpose and vision.
 They have worked within regional and national large and small nonprofits including healthcare institutions, colleges, prep schools, significant foundations, community foundations, performing arts organizations, economic development corporations, public television, and environmental organizations; as well as for profits including the oil and gas industry, banking and financial institutions, ski resorts, and the entertainment industry.

 DLG’s core leadership and governance thesis is that the key driver of board, executive management and organizational under performance and dissatisfaction is the organization’s failure to fully clarify and convey its true and driving mission and purpose; which we pose as the “Why We are Here” proposition.